comet-cc/CCA-Evaluation/README.md

 # Build & Evaluate Arm CCA

 This respository aims to provide a comprehensive, easy-to-use platform to build and simulate Arm CCA software stack.
 Instructions to build all necessary components as well as customizations are provided.
 To emulate the CCA-supported hardware, we use
 ([Fixed Virtual Platform](https://developer.arm.com/Tools%20and%20Software/Fixed%20Virtual%20Platforms)), a free platform provided by Arm.
 Further guide is provided to measure the overhead of running workloads within Arm CCA.
 We use  [Shrinkwrap](https://shrinkwrap.docs.arm.com/en/latest/overview.html) to build boot firmware of FVP and also Arm tracing tools to measure number of instructions executed by FVP's core during execution of target workloads.
+This instructions only works on a x86 host with a Linux-based distribution (like Ubuntu).

 ## 1 Initilization
 Download git and set up yout a git account on the platfrom